MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 :::info Why not both?

-A lot of people use multiple of those tools depending of the moment and the task they want to perform!
+A lot of people use multiple tools depending on the moment and the task they want to perform!
 :::

 ### The terminal

-55% of `git` users at IDS use the `git` command in the terminal.
+55% of `git` users at IDS use the [`git` command](https://git-scm.com/) in the terminal.

 ✔️ Available anywhere (even when accessing a remote server without user interface)